 Baba taught us to follow Guru because He wanted every jivatma to become free from the karmic bondage and merge in Him, in short, become Paramatma.
 Each word coming out of His mouth indicated the only mission.
 Chapter 32 talks about the importance of Guru and how Baba met in the woods.

 Our Baba descended on this earth to achieve Brahma Gyan and elevate ourselves.
 We took birth in this body, so it’s an opportunity for us to set ourselves free.
 When we are devoted to Baba it means He has held our hand to help us and we are eligible for the Mukti.
 When we achieve consciousness and reach that level there remains no difference between us and Baba.
-Baba Who as a light and as a Guru, showing us the path now becomes one entity with us.
-It’s like suddenly one cell out of lakhs of them in the body realises that it is the whole body itself.
+Baba Who as a light and as a Guru shows us the path now becomes one entity with us.
+It’s like suddenly one cell out of lakhs of them in the body realizes that it is the whole body itself.
 A guru becomes Sathguru when he or she makes their disciple a guru.
-For us, Our beloved Shirdi Sai Baba is our Sathguru because he is guiding us to realise the guru in us.
+For us, Our beloved Shirdi Sai Baba is our Sathguru because he is guiding us to realize the guru in us.
 In the end, there remains no duality.
 The Guru and disciple become one and what remains is absolute completeness and this festival conveys the message.
-So this answers the title is Guru a Sathguru?
+So this answers the title Guru a Sathguru?

 “तद्विद्धि प्रणिपातेन परिप्रश्नेन सेवया | उपदेक्ष्यन्ति ते ज्ञानं ज्ञानिनस्तत्त्वदर्शिन: ||— Bhagavad Gita Chapter 4, Verse 3

 Transliteration: Tad Viddhi Praṇipātena Paripraśhnena Sevayā.
 Upadekṣhyanti Te Jñānaṁ Jñāninas Tattva-Darśhinaḥ